cwinkelmann/iguanas-from-above-zooniverse/README.md

 ```bash
 jupyter lab
 ```
-It requires some files defined in the config.py file
+It requires some files defined in the config.py file.
+They are relative to the input_path, so if the file "iguanas-from-above-classifications.csv" is located at "/User/ABC/IguanasFromAbove/2023-10-15/iguanas-from-above-classifications.csv" the input_path needs to be /User/ABC but the config is set.

 ```python
 from pathlib import Path